LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: LUDO

 Uncertainty estimation can provide information about how confident the system is about its predictions.
 Explainability clarifies how or why a model makes a specific prediction~\cite{zintgraf2017visualizing,fong2017interpretable,selvaraju2017grad}.
 In medical applications, autonomous systems are supervised by human experts to ensure the safety of the procedure.
 In these settings, explainability may increase transparency, build trust, and simplify the identification and correction of biases and errors.
 We address explainability of our method with a point cloud masking based approach to identify which features in the input point cloud $P$ are most relevant to the prediction, and present the results qualitatively.

 \textbf{Masking-based Explainability:} Given an input point cloud $P$ we want to identify the parts of the point cloud that are most important for the \gls{on} predictions.
+For this task we consider the explainability for reconstructing the whole object with all internal structures.
 To this end, we propose a point cloud masking-based approach.
 Intuitively, the idea is to remove circular patches of the input point cloud and quantify how much the subsequent reconstruction is affected.
 The full point cloud $P$, without any removed patches, serves as the baseline as it contains the maximum amount of information.

-We start by sampling $40.000$ random points in the extended bounding box $U^3(-1.5,1.5)$ to obtain a query point cloud $Q = \{q_1, \cdots, q_{40000}\} \subset \mathbb{R}^3$.
+We start by sampling $40\,000$ random points in the extended bounding box $U^3(-1.5,1.5)$ to obtain a query point cloud $Q = \{q_1, \cdots, q_{40000}\} \subset \mathbb{R}^3$.
 We then compute the baseline prediction